FHIR/MADFSH/README.md

     -   *target*: profile URL that will be used instead
 -   **measureExtensionURL**: url defining the extension to use for indicating measure that use a profile or element.
--   **measureLinkFile**: file path location for a file that includes measure details.
-The file MUST contain a `json` list of object each with the following three keys:
+-   **measureLinkFile**: file path relative to the **inputRoot** for a file that includes measure details such as an identifier.
+The file MUST contain a `json` list of objects each with the following four keys:
     -   *name*: short name of the measure used for display in the generated narrative.
+    -   *identifier*: id for the measure.
     -   *keyURL*: url used to identify the measure within the measure files.
     -   *definitionURL*: resolvable url that contains measure details used to populate links in the generated narrative.